laflagstad/class-descriptions/00_data_entry/170_ArcticFreshwaterMarsh.md

 ## Range

-**Range Description:** Arctic freshwater marshes occur as small patcches throughout arctic and subarctic Alaska.
-They develop along the margins or ponds, lakes, beaded streams, and ponds on floodplains.
+**Range Description:** Arctic freshwater marshes occur as small patches throughout the Arctic bioclimatic zone of Alaska.
+They develop along the margins of ponds, lakes, and beaded streams, and on floodplains.

 **Rarity on Landscape:** Common